 On 15 January 2016, gunmen armed with heavy weapons attacked central Ouagadougou at the Cappuccino restaurant and the Splendid Hotel.
 28 people were killed, and at least 56 wounded; after a government counterattack, a total of 176 hostages were released the morning after the initial attack.
 Three of the perpetrators were also killed.

-Climate. hot semi-arid with annual rainfall of 31 in.
+Climate. hot semi-arid with an annual rainfall of 31 in.
 The rainy season is May to September, with an average temperature of 28 °C. The maximum temperature during the hot season, March to April, can reach 43 °C. The harmattan (a dry wind) and the West African Monsoon are the two main factors that determine

 Transportation.
 Many residents travel on motorcycles and mopeds.
 Green cabs cost 200 to 400 CFA.